Published February 14, 2026Updated February 25, 202613 min read

 Interested in the Benefits Navigation Category?

-Navitize is building the patent-pending AI copilot for all employee benefits—an emerging healthtech startup category with defensible IP and clear market need.
+Navitize is building the patent-pending AI copilot for all employee benefits—an emerging healthtech category with defensible IP and clear market need.